Haspic/qcs/README.md

 Drag gates from the widget frame into the circuit frame and see the resulting states probability distribution of your circuit.

+You can right-click 'A' gates in order to edit the position of the target/control gates.

-Here is an overview of the general structure:
+#### Here is an overview of the general structure:

 ```
 <main> ─┬─ dragable widgets (dragable gates)    -   -   -   -   -   -   -   -   -   -   -   .